Shacham6/mockitup/README.md

 `mockitup` contains more features that allow you to test your code more efficiently.

-Click the following heading for details.
+Click the following headings for details:

 <details>
 <summary>Call raises an exception</summary>